 Kingdom Laborers are attuned to the Holy Spirit in prayer and learn to listen and obey what the Spirit is saying, asking, leading, and urging.
 “Since we live by the Spirit,” Paul says to the Church in Galatia, “let us keep in step with the Spirit” (Galatians 5:25).
 That’s not just a good way to labor for God’s Kingdom, it’s the only way.

-How will you daily live your purpose God has chosen and called you to as a Kingdom Laborer?
+God has chosen you for a purpose.
+So, how will you daily live the purpose God has chosen and called you to as a Kingdom Laborer?
 Engaging these daily practices of the faithful followers from Thessalonica is a great way to begin.

 Knowing God's Purpose for Your Life Sets You Free